Page Analysis and Ground Truth Elements

 The format is developed by the Pattern Recognition & Image Analysis Lab (PRIMA) at the University of Salford in Manchester.

 It was designed to be used in conjunction with automatic segmentation and transcription techniques (OCR and HTR): indeed, PAGE aims to support each of the different steps in the processing chain for image document analysis (from image enhancement to layout analysis to OCR).

 The PAGE XML schema is notably used as an export and import format by automatic transcription software such as eScriptorium and Transkribus.
-It is also an export format used by Kraken, a turnkey OCR system optimised for documents in historical and non-Latin scripts.
+It is also an export format used by Kraken, a turnkey OCR system optimised for documents in historical and non-Latin scripts and by the OCR software Tesseract.